2017 Healthcare Heroes Recognized

-Healthcare Heroes is sponsored by the Hospital Council of Northwest Ohio; Fostering Healthy Communities, a collaboration of Mercy Health, ProMedica and the University of Toledo Medical Center; Gilmore Jasion Mahler, LTD; Shumaker, Loop & Kendrick, LLP; Concordance Healthcare Solutions; and Hylant.
+Healthcare Heroes is sponsored by Concordance Healthcare Solutions; Fostering Healthy Communities, a collaboration of Mercy Health, ProMedica and the University of Toledo Medical Center; Gilmore Jasion Mahler, LTD; the Hospital Council of Northwest Ohio; Hylant; Shumaker, Loop & Kendrick, LLP; and Toledo Community Foundation.
 Community partners include the Toledo Regional Chamber of Commerce and United Way of Greater Toledo.
-The Toledo Business Journal is our media partner.
+Toledo Business Journal is the program’s media partner.

 Who is a Healthcare Hero?